Matchmove

 •

-The MCU (Marvel Cinematic Universe) has a reputation for leaving its fans with their mouths agape after every movie.
+The MCU (Marvel Cinematic Universe) has a reputation for leaving its fans with their mouths agape after every best Marvel movie.
 And it’s not just because of their compelling storylines, incredible star casts or creator Stan Lee’s cameos.
 Nearly every single movie has some ground-breaking Visual Effects (VFX) that probably had only been a dream until MCU made them come to life.
+So, what VFX software does Marvel use to achieve such stunning visuals?
+It’s a question on every fan’s mind.

 Ten years after we watched the first MCU movie Iron Man in 2008, we take a look at some of the earth-shattering, mind-bending (literally) VFX creations that are still incredible a decade later.
 MCU has pioneered so many amazing visual effects, that we feel one simple article will not do them the justice they deserve.